CallieSardina/YouTubeQoE_Speedtest_Comparison/README.md

 ## Run Speedtest on Background Traffic

-Set the time to start the Speedtest stats collection in the speedtest() function in speedtest.ipynb.
+Set the time to start the Speedtest stats collection in the SpeedTest class (run function) in speedtest.ipynb.
 Keep in mind that the raspi nodes are 7 hours ahead.
+In the SpeedTest function in the pipeline, specify the number of times you want to run the Speedtests and the delay in between each Speedtest

 Run the Speedtest, speedtest.ipynb.